Voting rights of prisoners in New Zealand: Re-enfranchisement of short-term prisoners in 2020

 On 23 November 2019, the Minister of Justice, Andrew Little, announced that the Sixth Labour Government would introduce an Electoral Amendment Bill to allow prisoners who had been sentenced to less than three years in prison to vote, in time for the 2020 New Zealand general election, reversing the previous National Government's decision to disallow all serving prisoners in 2010.
 The bill passed and received royal assent on 29 June 2020.

 The Government's policy shift had been preceded by Taylor and other prisoners' legal challenge, a High Court ruling that the law change violated the Bill of Rights Act and Treaty of Waitangi, and a Waitangi Tribunal report that the prisoner voting ban disproportionately affected Māori prisoners.

 While Little's announcement was welcomed by Green MP Golriz Ghahraman, National Party leader Simon Bridges criticised the Government for being "soft on crime" and vowed that a National Government would reverse any such law change.

-The proceeding Sixth National Government of New Zealand has not reversed this law change to date.
+2025

-On 30 April 2025, The Sixth National Government of New Zealand Justice Minister Paul Goldsmith announced that the Government would introduce legislation to reinstate a blanket ban on prisoners voting, describing it as a reversal of the previous Labour Government's "soft on crime" policy.
+On 17 December 2025, Parliament passed the Sixth National Government's new Electoral Amendment Act 2025 banning sentenced prisoners from voting.
+It received royal assent on 19 December 2025.